Your location is outside the National Library of Australia. Resources you can access:

 RMIT Publishing: This database includes Australian-generated published and unpublished documented materials over the full range of the geosciences, minerals and petroleum.
 From 1979 it also covers material published on continental Australia by non-Australian sources.
 Source documents include over 600 journal titles, monographs in series, books, conference papers and proceedings, technical reports, maps, theses, and unpublished and open-file reports predominantly from the State Geological Surveys and Department of Mines and Geoscience Australia.

 Gale Cengage Learning: Contains nearly 90 years of research, expert analysis and commentary, subject indexed briefing papers, special reports, pamphlets, conference papers and monographs from the archives of the Royal Institute of International Affairs (Chatham House).
 Provides full text access to the leading academic journal International Affairs and the magazine The World Today.
 Additionally, the archive offers unique access to thousands of hours of audio recordings of Chatham House lectures, and their fully searchable transcripts.
 Available for document delivery to Australian libraries.

 National gazetteer for Australia and offshore territories.
 Search over 300,000 geographical names for location and spelling as well as links to Geoscience Australia mapping products.
+Also provides sheet number and name for the 1:100,000 map series.
 The Gazetteer of Australia is compiled by Geoscience Australia and is part of the Geoscience Australia website.